Protospi/automatidata-google/README.md

 *Context: Fictional Data Scientist at Automatidata, Google Course Project*

-I'm currently immersed in a fascinating project as a fictional Data Scientist at Automatidata, working on the preliminary phase of an exploratory data analysis (EDA) and data visualization initiative.
-Let's delve into the key aspects:

 **Project Background:**

 In collaboration with the New York City Taxi and Limousine Commission (TLC), my role is to embark on exploratory data analysis (EDA) and craft data visualizations utilizing Python and Tableau.
 The ultimate goal is to glean profound insights into the intricate patterns of taxi ridership within the dynamic landscape of New York City.

 **Essential Steps and Deliverables:**

-1. **Reviewing the Project Proposal:** I've meticulously reviewed the project proposal to deeply grasp its contours and aims.

 2. **Inspecting and Organizing the TLC Dataset:** Armed with Python, I'm meticulously inspecting and structuring the TLC dataset, leaving no stone unturned to ensure impeccable cleanliness and impeccable structure.